eliben/pycparser/README.rst

 C code almost always ``#include``\s various header files from the standard C library, like ``stdio.h``.
-While (with some effort) **pycparser** can be made to parse the standard headers from any C compiler, it's much simpler to use the provided "fake" standard  includes in ``utils/fake_libc_include``.
+While (with some effort) **pycparser** can be made to parse the standard headers from any C compiler, it's much simpler to use the provided "fake" standard includes for C11 in ``utils/fake_libc_include``.
 These are standard C header files that contain only the bare necessities to allow valid parsing of the files that use them.
 As a bonus, since they're minimal, it can significantly improve the performance of parsing large C files.

 The key point to understand here is that **pycparser** doesn't really care about the semantics of types.
 It only needs to know whether some token encountered in